NY Courts are Not Sympathetic to Self-Represented Discrimination Plaintiffs

 Too many discrimination cases are tossed out of court due to missed deadlines or failure to properly notify the EEOC.
 No matter how sympathetic the judge may find a plaintiff, the law is the law, and rules governing a court’s jurisdiction to hear a case are strictly interpreted.
 The fact that you are representing yourself and do not have an attorney is no excuse.

 This is why you need to engage the services of an experienced New York employment attorney as soon as you have reason to believe you are the victim of workplace discrimination.
 Time is often not on your side and you need to assert your legal rights as soon as possible.
-Contact the Law Offices of Mahir S. Nisar today at (646) 760-6493 to speak with an attorney today about your discrimination case.
+Contact the Law Offices of Mahir S. Nisar today to speak with an attorney today about your discrimination case.